abinit/abinit/doc/tutorial/eph4zpr.md

 but it requires HDF5 with MPI-IO support and memory does not scale.
 Use these additional levels if memory requirements are under control and you want to boost the calculation.
+-->

 There's an important difference with respect to [[eph_task]] -4 that is worth discussing in detail.
 When computing the imaginary part at the KS energy for transport properties, the EPH code is able to filter both $\kk$- and $\qq$-points so that only the relevant states around the band edge are stored in memory.
-Unfortunately, tn the case of full self-energy calculations, this filtering algorithm is not possible and each MPI process needs to read and store all the KS wavefunctions in the IBZ so that one can compute e-ph matrix elements connecting $\kk$ to $\kq$.
+Unfortunately, in the case of full self-energy calculations, this filtering algorithm is not possible and each MPI process needs to read and store all the KS wavefunctions in the IBZ so that one can compute e-ph matrix elements connecting $\kk$ to $\kq$.
 In other words, the IBZ is not MPI-distributed and this leads to a significant increase in the memory requirements, especially for dense meshes.